At Tome

 Since all “storytelling” is an aspect of popular culture this risk appears to be all but unavoidable, and the risk is not confined to fanfiction.
 Professional writers are subject to it as well.
 Particularly out in the genre fiction ghetto, which tends to get little respect.
 I suspect that this phenomenon is part of the reason for that.

-The trick, for the aspiring “Author” — rather than merely a storyteller — is to attempt to see through the cultural overlay and make the necessary adjustments necessary for creating a coherent and individualized character, rather than merely adopting a basic “type” wholesale, or taking an existing one and crudely standing it on its head.
+The trick, for the aspiring “Author” — rather than merely a storyteller — is to attempt to see through the cultural overlay and make the necessary adjustments needed to create a coherent and individualized character, rather than merely adopting a basic “type” wholesale, or taking an existing one and crudely standing it on its head.
 This is harder than it looks.
 After all, a perfectly satisfactory “story” can be drafted and told which is populated entirely with repertory “stock” characters, presented with no individualization whatsoever.
 Most folktales in fact are.

 Works of literature, however, are not.